jstrassmayr/databricks_js_102/README.md

 # databricks_js_102 - Delta Live Tables (DLT)

 This is a follow-up databricks learning repo based on my [databricks_js_101](https://github.com/jstrassmayr/databricks_js_101).
-Its main focus are [Delta Live Tables aka.
+Its main focus is working with [Delta Live Tables aka.
 DLT](https://www.databricks.com/de/product/delta-live-tables).
+To see how and when (not) to use DLT and potential pros and cons, see [this page](https://github.com/jstrassmayr/databricks_js_102/blob/main/DLT%20-%20How%2C%20when%2C%20pros%20n%20cons.md).

 # Topics covered
 - What is DLT